pugstarr/sushift/README.md

 # Sushift
-Lightweight restaurant scheduling software, tailored for Akira Ramen &amp;  Izakaya
+Lightweight restaurant scheduling software, tailored for Akira Ramen &amp;  Izakaya.

 ## How to Run